-Events will be held online, in hybrid formats, or on Campus WU, subject to the general rules and entrance requirements (tested, vaccinated, or recovered).
+Events will be held online, in hybrid formats, or on Campus WU, subject to the general rules and entrance requirements (2.5G: tested with a PCR test, vaccinated, or recovered).
 For detailed information about individual events, please see our event calendar.

 We will be keeping employees and students up to date by email on a regular basis.